Good advice, very helpful. Provide practical feedback on ideas and make additional suggestions.

 Day 6 Kyoto

-A whole day at leisure to explore Kyoto.
+You'll have a guide take you around the sights of Kyoto for the day.
 We suggest starting at Nijo Castle, visiting a few covered markets and the Nishiki-dori food market to sample some Japanese delicacies such as squid, octopus, eel and matcha powder sweets.
 Wander the narrow streets of Gion, the Geisha district, and visit a few of Kyoto's most iconic temples and shrines nearby.

 Day 7 Kyoto